libishm/moveit1_ur/Session1.md

 terminator is installed in the container for multiple terminals launch terminator from the CLI inside the container

+### Using this repo

 ### git

-_TODO_
+Fork and clone repo

-remove submodules and merge into single repo
+_TODO_ remove submodules and merge into single repo

 ### configure vs code dev container